mertside/xbgas-morello/SECURITY_TESTS_REFACTORING.md

 ## Conclusion

 The refactored security tests significantly improve the quality and usefulness of the xBGAS-Morello security evaluation suite.
-They provide comprehensive analysis of CHERI-Morello's memory safety capabilities while maintaining high code quality standards and detailed documentation.
+With **8 comprehensive refactored tests** covering spatial safety, temporal safety, heap manipulation, and real-world exploits, the suite now provides:

+- **Complete vulnerability coverage** across all major memory safety categories
+- **Educational value** with detailed explanations of each vulnerability type
+- **CHERI-specific analysis** demonstrating capability system protection
+- **Production-quality code** with comprehensive documentation and error handling
+- **Real-world relevance** including famous exploits like HeartBleed

-These tests serve as both security evaluation tools and educational examples of how CHERI capabilities protect against common memory safety vulnerabilities.
+These tests serve as both security evaluation tools and educational examples of how CHERI capabilities protect against common memory safety vulnerabilities, making them invaluable for researchers, developers, and security professionals working with memory-safe systems.